- HOVER OVER PHOTOS -

 Don't Miss a New Listing Again!

-A Short Sale can be an excellent solution for home owners in Gilbert, Chandler, Mesa, Phoenix, Scottsdale, Tempe and Queen Creek homes who need to sell, owe more on their home than they are worth in today's real estate market and have a financial hardship such as: Unemployment, Curtailment of Income or Under-employment, Excessive use of credit, Payment Adjustment, Illness of Borrower, Illness of a Family Member, Death in the Family, Marital Difficulties (separation or divorce), Loss of Renters/Tenants, etc.
+A Short Sale can be an excellent solution for homeowners in Gilbert, Chandler, Mesa, Phoenix, Scottsdale, Tempe and Queen Creek homes who need to sell, owe more on their home than they are worth in today's real estate market and have a financial hardship such as: Unemployment, Curtailment of Income or Under-employment, Excessive use of credit, Payment Adjustment, Illness of Borrower, Illness of a Family Member, Death in the Family, Marital Difficulties (separation or divorce), Loss of Renters/Tenants, etc.

-In the past it was rare for a bank or lender to accept a Short Sale.
-Today, however, due to overwhelming Phoenix area real estate market changes, high unemployment and a depressed real estate market, banks and lenders have become much more negotiable when it comes to short sale transactions.
+In the past, it was rare for a bank or lender to accept a Short Sale.
+Today, however, due to overwhelming Phoenix area real estate market changes, high unemployment, and a depressed real estate market, banks and lenders have become much more negotiable when it comes to short sale transactions.
 Recent changes in corporate and government policies have improved the chances of getting a Short Sale approved.
 But before a decision is made, homeowners must learn how to recognize and avoid potential legal and financial pitfalls.

-When should you consider a doing short sale?
+When should you consider doing a short sale?
 When you are unable to make your house payment.
 If your situation has changed and you know you will not be able to make your house payments in the future, consider a short sale now before your credit is destroyed.
-If you must move for job, health, or many other reasons and can make your house payments, plan on making your payments and get approval for a short sale.
+If you must move for a job, health, or many other reasons and can make your house payments, plan on making your payments and get approval for a short sale.

-For homeowners to qualify for Short Sale of their homes in Gilbert, Scottsdale, Chandler, Gilbert, Mesa, Tempe, Queen Creek and Phoenix AZ, they must experience one or more of the following circumstances:
+For homeowners to qualify for Short Sale of their homes in Gilbert, Scottsdale, Chandler, Gilbert, Mesa, Tempe, Queen Creek, and Phoenix AZ, they must experience one or more of the following circumstances:

 This seems simple enough, but it is a complicated process that takes the expertise of an experienced team of professionals I use to help you produce a "hardship package" that explains your financial circumstances to your lender's satisfaction and to negotiate with your lender while I get your home listed, marketed and sold.
 My team and I are ready to assist you with the quickest execution of a short sale transaction.